 They use this opportunity to have a picnic with friends and relatives, sitting under the trees and spreading a blue plastic blanket under them to collect the fallen flowers.
 April, as mentioned above, is indeed a very important moment, especially for young people, because for many the end of school symbolizes entry into the adult world and thus the beginning of a new life.

-Japanese Cherry Blossom Symbolism in Different Cultures
+Japanese Cherry Blossom Symbolism